-Network that do not filter themselves by are customers of transit providers who filter
+Network that do not filter themselves, but are customers of transit providers who filter

-In either case the basic RPKI RoV objective is achieved, in that end users and their networks are not exposed to invalid route objects
+In either case the basic RPKI RoV objective is achieved, in that the users within these ISP networks are not exposed to invalid route objects

-Next Steps
+Next Steps for Measurement

-- Could we attempt selective traceroute from the anycast servers to identify the networks that are performing the RoV invalid filter drop? - Further analysis of BGP route updates in route collectors to determine route withdrawal and announcement patterns
+- Could we attempt selective traceroute from the anycast servers to identify the networks that are performing the RoV invalid filter drop? - Should we perform further analysis of BGP route updates in route collectors to determine route withdrawal and announcement patterns when RPKI validity changes?